Sparky17561/Pencil/README.md

-# FlowLang Eraser - AI-Powered Diagram Generator
+# Pencil - AI-Powered Diagram Generator

 A complete Eraser clone that allows users to create flowcharts and diagrams using AI with a custom FlowLang language.
 Built with Django backend and React frontend.